Chartered Enterprise Risk Analyst (CERA)

 Enterprise Risk Management and Modeling Seminar for CERA Qualification

 The Enterprise Risk Management and Modeling Seminar for CERA Qualification is the first of two requirements of current CAS Fellows (or Associates with Exams 7 and 9) to be a credentialed CERA by the CAS.
 The second requirement is passing the ST9 Enterprise Risk Management Specialist Technical Exam (ST9 exam).
-Since taking this seminar is a requirement for the CERA designation, participants must attend the entire seminar and actively participate in the group activities in order to be credited with this component of the CERA designation process.
+As this seminar is a requirement for the CERA designation, participants must attend the entire seminar and actively participate in the group activities in order to be credited with this component of the CERA designation process.

 The three main purposes of this three-day seminar are to:

-- Increase participants' understanding of ERM processes, tools and techniques through lectures, hands-on case studies, and role-playing,
+- Increase participants’ understanding of ERM processes, tools and techniques through lectures, hands-on case studies, and role-playing.

 - Provide ST9 candidates with information about the exam process to help them get ready for this exam.